Dublin

 The dependent persons and discretionary clauses

-The humanitarian clause may be applied when the other criteria are not applicable and humanitarian reasons arise, whereas the sovereignty clause may be applied when the transfer is not going to be implemented within the time limits for reasons not foreseen in the Regulation i.e., health issues.[2]
-In 2020, 18 take charge requests were made under the humanitarian clause of which 3 were accepted.
-In 2021, 31 take charge requests were made under the humanitarian clause of which 11 were accepted.
-In 2022, 90 take charge requests were made under the humanitarian clause of which 27 were accepted.
+The humanitarian clause may be applied when the other criteria are not applicable and humanitarian reasons arise, whereas the sovereignty clause may be applied when the transfer is not going to be implemented within the time limits for reasons not foreseen in the Regulation, i.e., health issues.[4]
+In 2022, 90 take charge requests were made under the humanitarian clause, 27 of which were accepted.
 One such case concerns an adult male from Ivory Coast, with severe mental health issues whose application to be transferred to France to their sister, under the humanitarian clause, was approved.

 Procedure

-All asylum seekers applying for asylum aged 14 and over as well as their dependants, also aged 14 and over, are systematically fingerprinted and checked in Eurodac.[4]
-There is no specific policy in place for cases where applicants refuse to be fingerprinted, nor have there been cases to indicate such practice.
+All asylum seekers aged 14 and over as well as their dependants, also aged 14 and over, are systematically fingerprinted and checked in Eurodac.[10]
+There is no specific policy in place for cases where applicants refuse to be fingerprinted and, to CyRC’s knowledge, there have been no cases to indicate such practice.

 The Dublin procedure is systematically applied in all cases;[11] when lodging an application for asylum, the applicant also fills in a Dublin questionnaire where they have to state any previous travel or any relatives present in another Member State.
 Should they have travelled through another Member State or have relatives present in one Member State, the Dublin Unit invites the applicant for an interview.